 Loch Arklet is a small loch lying between Loch Katrine to the East and Loch Lomond to the West.
 To get there you must take the Inversnaid road from Aberfoyle.

-A number of miles after Kinlochard you will come to a T junction, turn left for Inversnaid.
+About 10 miles from Kinlochard you will come to a T junction, turn left for Inversnaid.
 Loch Arklet is the Loch on your left.

-Now the fishing rights for Loch Arklet are secured after being closed for a number of years.
-Boats subject to availability so please book in advance at Loch Katrine Fisheries on 01877 386374.
-Fly fishing for brown trout is possible but only only permitted by boat.
+Now the fishing rights for Loch Arklet are secured after being closed for a number of years, boats subject to availability are available so please book in advance at Loch Katrine Fisheries on 01877 386374.
+Fly fishing for brown trout is possible but is only permitted by boat.
 Petrol engines are not permitted, boat hire with electric engines is available from the Inversnaid end of the loch.

 Disclaimer: Every attempt is made to provide site content which is up to date and accurate.

 If any information is incorrect please inform trossachs.co.uk and we will update this information as quickly as possible.